Narrable/Narrable-Terms-of-Service/terms.md

 Please read the Terms carefully before using the Site.
 By accessing the Site, viewing any content or using any services available on the Site (as defined below), you are agreeing to be bound by the Terms, which together with our  [Privacy Policy](https://github.com/Narrable/Narrable-Terms-of-Service/blob/master/privacy.md), governs our relationship with you in relation to the Site. **By using the Site, you are agreeing to be bound by the Terms.** If you disagree with any Term(s), do not use the Site.

 ## Changes in Terms
 Narrable reserves the right to modify the Terms at any time.
-Changes to the Terms become effective immediately upon publication. <!-- How will changes to the Terms be indicated? rev. numbers?, dated?
-Think through this and add language.  --> Continued use of the Site following a change in Terms indicates acceptance and agreement to abide by the Terms.
+Changes to the Terms become effective immediately upon publication.
+Continued use of the Site following a change in Terms indicates acceptance and agreement to abide by the Terms.

 ## Description of Service
 Your access to and use of the Site may be interrupted from time to time as a result of events including without limitation to: equipment malfunction, updating, maintenance or repair of the Site or any other reason within or outside the control of Narrable.
 Narrable reserves the right to suspend or discontinue the availability of the Site and/or any Service and/or to remove any content at any time at its sole discretion and without prior notice.
 Narrable may also impose limits on certain features and Services or restrict your access to parts of or all of the Site and the Services without notice or liability.
 Narrable will not be responsible for storage of your photographs and images within the Site.
 You are directed to retain your own copies of all content posted on the Site.

 <!-- May want to include a section of definitions.
 E.g. Teacher, User, Student, Course -->
+User: All
+Free Accounts
+Teacher Accounts - anyone who registers a class Student Accounts - anyone who joins a class
+Classes

 ## Registration
-Before using the Services, you must (1) open an account with Narrable, (2) select a password and username, and (3) provide registration information. <!-- Need to define "registration information?" --> The registration information you provide must be accurate, complete, and current at all times.
+Before using the Services, you must (1) open an account with Narrable, (2) select a password and username, and (3) provide registration information such as name and email.
+The registration information you provide must be accurate, complete, and current at all times.
 Failure to provide satisfactory registration information is a breach of the Terms, which may result in immediate termination of your Narrable account.

 You may not use as a username the name of another person or entity or that is not lawfully available for use, a name or trade mark that is subject to any rights of another person or entity other than you without appropriate authorization, or a name that is otherwise offensive, vulgar or obscene.